Gina D's Kids Club

 Gina D's Kids Club is an American educational children's television series broadcast on selected stations and networks.
 It is seen across the U.S. on Trinity Broadcasting Network (TBN) and its digital subchannel Smile.
 It can also be seen on selected local stations.
 Gina Mourey played Gina D herself.
 The other characters have been played by Tim Trombitas, Austin Blay, and Joel Simser.

 Gina D's Kids Club is geared towards preschoolers from 2 to 6 years old and explores such topics as colors, shapes, and other subjects.

-It was also broadcast on the Australian Christian Channel in Australia.